Employee Inclusion Groups

-Centene's Executive Diversity and Inclusion Council, launched in 2014, is composed of senior leaders who help guide Centene’s culture and practices to enable an equitable and inclusive culture for all, regardless of race, ethnicity, gender, gender identity, religion, sexual orientation, age, ability, military or veteran status, or other lived experiences.
-Additionally, 20 business units launched D&I councils this year to further progress toward our goals across local business units.
+Centene's Executive Diversity, Equity and Inclusion Council, launched in 2014, is composed of senior leaders who help guide Centene’s culture and practices to enable an equitable and inclusive culture for all, regardless of race, ethnicity, gender, gender identity, religion, sexual orientation, age, ability, military or veteran status, or other lived experiences.
+Additionally, 20 business units launched DEI councils this year to further progress toward our goals across local business units.

-The Executive D&I Council focuses on strategic accountability across our D&I core pillars, ensuring that best-in-class policies and practices drive sustainable results.
+The Executive DEI Council focuses on strategic accountability across our DEI core pillars, ensuring that best-in-class policies and practices drive sustainable results.
 The council advocates for systematic change that embodies social justice, public policy, equity, and inclusion to ensure employees feel valued and respected.

 Current members include:

-Michael F. Neidorff (Executive Sponsor), Chairman, President, and Chief Executive officer
+Michael F. Neidorff (Executive Sponsor), Chairman and Chief Executive Officer

 Andi Gillentine (Chair), Plan Chief Product President, Superior Healthplan